lauromueller/web/src/articles/statistics/regression/logistic-regression.md

 field: statistics
 area: regression
 slug: logistic-regression
-category: 'statistics'
+category: no category
-tags: deep learning, neural networks, machine learning
+draft: True
-draft: true
+tags: []
 ---

 Given an input x in R^n, a parameter w in R^n and a number b.